realm/realm-dotnet/internals/RealmDotnetDevTips.md

 Main Points
 ---------------
-The top solution `RealmNet.sln` allows you to build for all the platforms and different test environments.
+The top solution `Realm.sln` allows you to build for all the platforms and different test environments.
 We currently support IOS and Android as our major platforms.
 You can also build Win32 with Visual Studio and Mac with Xamarin Studio.

 See `doc/RealmDotNetProjects.md` for a description of the different solutions and projects that provides a lot more detail.